ChristofSchwarz/qs_on_Kubernetes/vagrantprovision/readme.md

 ```
 vagrant ssh
 ```
+Type "exit" to get back from bash of the Ubuntu into your host system prompt.

 If you want to stop and remove the VM properly (also if you want to restart the provisioning process), type
 ```
 vagrant destroy